iconengineering/lyons-stormwater-masterplan/docs/alternative-analysis.md

 #### 6.3.3 Multiple Hillside Ponds

 Staged detention facilities staggered in stair-step fashion up the steep slopes is another alternative to achieve the benefits of detention without significant excavation.
-However, the extensive footprint of disturbance for multiple embankments, overflow spillway design, and permanent impact on property makes
+However, the extensive footprint of disturbance for multiple embankments, overflow spillway design, and permanent impact on property makes this a challenging alternative.
+If future development, annexation, and stormwater infrastructure funding allows this alternative can be studied in greater detail.
+For the immediate future, this is a difficult alternative to consider for near term funding.

 #### 6.3.4 Property Acquisition